Integration considerations

 Download

-Prompt the user to link their charger immediately after linking their vehicle.
-The prompt can be dismissed and charging remains enabled even without the charger being linked.
+Prompt the user to link their charger after they link their vehicle.
+Let them dismiss the prompt, and keep charging enabled even without a linked charger.

 Download